-- External intercostal muscles: course from the lower border of a rib ventrocaudally to the upper border of the rib below.
-Ventrally they are bordered by the external thoracic fascia.
+- External intercostal muscles: course from the inferior border of a rib inferoanteriorly to the superior border of the rib below.
+Anteriorly they are bordered by the external thoracic fascia.

-- Internal intercostal muscles: originate at the upper border of a rib and insert ventrocranially at the lower border of the rib above.
+- Internal intercostal muscles: originate at the costal groove/inferior border of a rib, with it's fibres running inferoposteriorly to the superior border of the rib above.

 The fibrous space between the internal and innermost intercostal muscles and the lower border of the rib above forms the intercostal tunnel.
 This tunnel provides passage for the intercostal artery, vein and nerve.